-This training trajectory is suitable for detectives who are structurally involved with both simple and complex cybercrime investigations, such as (new) detectives on a cybercrime unit.
+This training trajectory is suitable for investigators who are structurally involved with both simple and complex cybercrime investigations, such as (new) investigators on a cybercrime unit.
 This trajectory does not have any basic skill or knowledge requirements.

 What do you learn during this training trajectory?